horacehoff/imagine/README.md

 ### Models
 > This project is very early and, as such, models are subject to change

-The models currently used are LLava (13b) for computing the reverse prompt, and Flux/Stable Diffusion (haven't decided yet) for generating the output image
+The models currently used are LLaVA (13b) for computing the reverse prompt, and Flux/Stable Diffusion (haven't decided yet) for generating the output image

 ### License
 [MIT License](LICENSE)